 There is some evidence that drinking a lot of fluids – mainly water – might lower a person’s risk of bladder cancer.

 Eat lots of fruits and vegetables

 Some studies have suggested that a diet high in fruits and vegetables might help protect against bladder cancer, but other studies have not found this.
-Still, eating such a diet has been shown to have many health benefits, including lowering the risk of several other types of cancer.
+Still, eating a healthy diet has been shown to have many benefits, including lowering the risk of some other types of cancer.

 Last Medical Review: 01/26/2016